andrew/ultimate-awesome/README.md

 - [awesome-vlgfm](https://github.com/zytx121/awesome-vlgfm) - A Survey on Vision-Language Geo-Foundation Models (VLGFMs).
 - [awesome-chatgpt-plugins](https://github.com/ai-list/awesome-chatgpt-plugins) - A curated collection of  ChatGPT plugins.
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
+- [Awesome-Diffusion-Inference](https://github.com/DefTruth/Awesome-Diffusion-Inference) - 📖A curated list of Awesome Diffusion Inference Papers with codes, such as Sampling, Caching, Multi-GPUs, etc. 🎉🎉.
 - [awesome-dart-pad](https://github.com/divyanshub024/awesome-dart-pad) - A curated list of awesome Flutter Dart Pad samples.
 - [awesome-angular-graphql](https://github.com/hasura/awesome-angular-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Angular` awesome.
 - [awesome-design.ai](https://github.com/shadowcz007/awesome-design.ai) - Useful resources for creating Design Artificial Intelligence.
 - [awesome-blockchain](https://github.com/blockchainplus/awesome-blockchain) - 区块链资源列表(A curated list of blockchain resources.).
 - [awesome-speech-language-model](https://github.com/ddlbojack/awesome-speech-language-model) - Paper, Code and Resources for Speech Language Model and End2End Speech Dialogue System.
+- [awesome-roblox](https://github.com/elevenpassin/awesome-roblox) - A curated list of ROBLOX resources, plugins and frameworks!.
 - [awesome-azure-iot](https://github.com/formulahendry/awesome-azure-iot) - A curated list of awesome Azure Internet of Things projects and resources.
 - [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.
 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
-- [awesome-roblox](https://github.com/elevenpassin/awesome-roblox) - A curated list of ROBLOX resources, plugins and frameworks!.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [Awesome-Server-Side-Swift](https://github.com/Jinxiansen/Awesome-Server-Side-Swift) -  Swift 服务端开发 Perfect、Vapor资料。.
 - [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.